arindas/Torrent-To-Google-Drive-Downloader/README.md

 ### Frequently Asked Questions
 1. **How to get more disk space**:

-    > Go to Runtime -> Change Runtime and give GPU as the Hardware Accelerator.
+    - Go to Runtime
+    - Change Runtime and give GPU as the Hardware Accelerator.
-You will get around 384GB to download any torrent you want.
+    - Result: You will get around 384GB to download any torrent you want.

 2. **Downloading missing files without re-downloading whole torrent**: If somehow some files are missing try to re-download torrent.
 Fastresume will check files.

-For more questions check [existing issues](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader/issues) or [open a new one](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader/issues/new)
+For more questions check [existing issues](https://github.com/arindas/Torrent-To-Google-Drive-Downloader/issues) or [open a new one](https://github.com/arindas/Torrent-To-Google-Drive-Downloader/issues/new)